 Other services and supplies: Services and supplies furnished to the individual and required for treatment, other than the professional services of any physician and any private-duty or special nursing services (including intensive nursing care by whatever name called).

-Out-of-network hospital: A hospital (as defined) that does not participate in the health plan network in which you enrolled.
+Out-of-network hospital: A hospital (as defined) that does not participate in the Plan's network you enrolled in.

 Out-of-network pharmacy: A pharmacy other than an Express Scripts network pharmacy.